syntaxsurge/vestaloom/README.md

      notifications).
 4. **Any wallet** can subscribe to SDS and receive real-time quest progress updates without deploying custom infrastructure.
+5. **Price automation** listens to the Somnia ETH/USD feed (`AnswerUpdated`) and posts readings to `/api/kwala/price-updated`, which persists the record to the `vestaloom_price` SDS schema for dashboards and analytics.

 All actions are provably linked to user-signed intents and verifiable on-chain.